danielbodnar/awesome-stars/BY-LANG.md

 - [mifi/editly](https://github.com/mifi/editly) - Slick, declarative command line video editing & API
 - [typesense/showcase-recipe-search](https://github.com/typesense/showcase-recipe-search) - Instantly search 2M cooking recipes using Typesense Search (an open source alternative to Algolia / ElasticSearch)  ⚡ 🥘 🔍
 - [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - sitespeed.io is an open-source tool for comprehensive web performance analysis, enabling you to test, monitor, and optimize your website’s speed using real browsers in various environments.
+- [bettercap/bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE, HID, CAN-bus, IPv4 and IPv6 networks reconnaissance and MITM attacks.
 - [tariqbuilds/linux-dash](https://github.com/tariqbuilds/linux-dash) - A beautiful web dashboard for Linux
 - [kgretzky/pwndrop](https://github.com/kgretzky/pwndrop) - Self-deployable file hosting service for red teamers, allowing to easily upload and share payloads over HTTP and WebDAV.
 - [graphite-project/graphite-web](https://github.com/graphite-project/graphite-web) - A highly scalable real-time graphing system
 - [bloomberg/goldpinger](https://github.com/bloomberg/goldpinger) - Debugging tool for Kubernetes which tests and displays connectivity between nodes in the cluster.
 - [Netflix/vector](https://github.com/Netflix/vector) - Vector is an on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser.
 - [mbostock/gistup](https://github.com/mbostock/gistup) - Create a gist from terminal, then use git to update it.
-- [Gisto/Gisto](https://github.com/Gisto/Gisto) - Gisto is a Cross-platform snippets management desktop application that allows you and/or your team share code snippets fast and easily.
-Based on GitHub Gists Infrastructure which means you can use al
+- [Gisto/Gisto](https://github.com/Gisto/Gisto) - Gisto is a Cross-platform snippets management application that allows you and/or your team share code snippets fast and easily.
+Based on GitHub Gists Infrastructure which means you can use all your e
 - [le0pard/pgtune](https://github.com/le0pard/pgtune) - Pgtune - tuning PostgreSQL config by your hardware
 - [prologin/sadm](https://github.com/prologin/sadm) - Documentation, configs, scripts and services used for the finals of the Prologin contest
 - [avivace/dotfiles](https://github.com/avivace/dotfiles) - i3 + Plasma: using the i3 window manager on the top of KDE Plasma and other dotfiles, configurations, scripts, workarounds and practises from my Debian Sid machines.